syncfusion/blazor-docs/src/richtexteditor/rich-text-editor/table.md

 `RichTextEditorTableSettings`.

-Using the quick toolbar, users can change the width, cell padding, and cell spacing in the selected table using the properties option.
+Using the quick toolbar, users can change the width, cell padding, and cell spacing in the selected table using the `TableEditProperties` command dialog action.

 ![RTE table settings](./images/table_properties.png)